DataLab-Platform/DataLab-WinPython/README.md

 DataLab-WinPython is based on the following technologies:

 * Windows batch scripts (to minimize prerequisites)
+* NSIS for the launcher executable
-* NSIS installer creation software
+* WiX Toolset for the installer
 * WinPython Python distribution
 * Python package manager "pip"
 * 7-zip compression software